 There is a black Gerber branded version that is identical to the X5 (made by Fiskars) which can sometimes be easier to find in USA/Canada.

-The easiest way to find the X5 is on amazon (here), it’s not carried in many hardware stores.
-But I found this model to be harder to find in North America than many others.
+The easiest way to find the X5 is on Amazon.
+It’s not carried in many hardware stores.
+I found this model to be harder to find in North America than many others.

-There is a black Gerber branded version that is identical to the X5 (made by Fiskars) which can sometimes be easier to find in USA/Canada and sometimes be a better price (amazon).
+There is a black Gerber branded version that is identical to the X5 (made by Fiskars) which can sometimes be easier to find in USA/Canada and sometimes be a better price.

-What makes the Fiskars a better axe design
+Why the Fiskars is a better axe design

 The Fiskars X5 is a true hand-hatchet, with the same wedge-shaped 1lb head as the larger X7.
 The X5 is only made smaller by having a shorter 9-inch composite handle, and a reduced flare at the base of the grip.